Fixing Nail Pops in Drywall: The Complete Guide

 Understanding the problem helps you fix it properly.
 The nail isn't actually moving.
 The wood around it is.

 Framing lumber shrinks as it dries.
-A new house might have studs with 15-19 percent moisture content.
+According to This Old House, a new house might have studs with 15-19 percent moisture content.
 Over the first few years, that drops to 8-12 percent as the wood equilibrates with indoor air.
 That shrinkage releases the wood's grip on the nail shank.

 Once the grip loosens, the drywall can shift slightly on the nail.
 The nail head gets pushed outward, creating that telltale bump under the paint.
 Sometimes the nail head actually breaks through the surface.